aqilc/clyde-infinity/wiki/rpg/design.md

 Will have base stats(decimal multipliers) that multiply weapon stats(will have no max):

-- **Strength:** Multiplies the amount of damage a weapon does
+- **Strength:** Base damage
-- **Defense:** Multiplies the amount of damage mitigation a shield does
+- **Defense:** Base damage protection
 - **Speed:** Speed at which you move through quests
-  - No Max, but will likely be debuffed as you go on
+  - No Max, but will likely be de-buffed as you go on
-  - Plays a role in knockback
+  - Plays a role in kickback

 Item slots available on the body: